surya-d007/DevOps-Assignment-Surya-D/README.md

 ```

 Alternatively, you can set environment variables for AWS credentials:

+# For CI/CD pipeline that deploys an EC2 instance using Terraform and pushes a Docker image to Amazon ECR using GitHub Actions.

 If you are doing this in your github repo make sure you declare secrets for your repo which consist of

 ```